scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial3.rst

 | As you can see, this page's markup is not very descriptive (there are no id or name attributes, or anything that identifies the links uniquely),
   so the ranking bars could be a nice reference at the moment of selecting the desired area with an XPath expression.
-| After using FireBug, we can see that each link is inside a *td* tag, which is itself inside a *tr* tag that also contains the link's ranking bar.
+| After using FireBug, we can see that each link is inside a *td* tag, which is itself inside a *tr* tag that also contains the link's ranking bar (in another *td*).
 | So we could find the ranking bar; then from it, find its parent (the *tr*), and then finally, the link's *td* (which contains the data we want to scrape).
 |
 | We loaded the page in the Scrapy shell (very useful for doing this), and tried an XPath expression in order to find the links, which actually worked.